UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Introduction

-In fact, we note that GPT-like models with categorical distributions can also be viewed as mixture models, where each mixture component represents a discrete category.
-The motion tokens, in this context, are analogous to anchors, each linked to a specific mixture component.
-As mixture models, the leading GPT-like methods~\cite{wu2024smart, zhao2024kigras} are essentially anchor-based models devoid of continuous regression, typically with a large number of components and a short prediction horizon.
-Therefore, the distinction in model design between the aforementioned discrete and continuous models can be understood as different model configuration choices within the framework of mixture models.
-Given this perspective, we wonder \textbf{Q1:} \textit{Can the differences in model configurations fully account for the performance gap} between existing continuous and discrete mixture models?
+In this work, we adopt a unified view that treats both regression-based mixture models and discrete NTP models as instances of a unified mixture model~(\textbf{UniMM}) framework.
+Under this view, a categorical distribution over motion tokens can be interpreted as a mixture distribution, where each component represents a discrete category and each motion token serves as an anchor for its corresponding component.
+Accordingly, in this unified framework, the leading discrete NTP methods~\cite{wu2024smart, zhao2024kigras} can be instantiated as anchor-based mixture models without continuous regression~(Section~\ref{Continuous Regression}), typically with a large number of components and a short prediction horizon.
+Therefore, the distinction in model design between regression-based mixture models and discrete NTP models can be understood as different model configuration choices within the UniMM framework.
+Given this perspective, we wonder \textbf{Q1:} \textit{Can the differences in model configurations fully account for the performance gap} between existing regression-based mixture models and discrete NTP models?